We performed a comparison between Ivanti Avalanche and Ivanti Neurons for MDM based on real PeerSpot user reviews.

 "The integration between the MobileIron and Advanced Neurons isn't completely in sync, and we're still working on that."

-Ivanti Avalanche is ranked 14th in Enterprise Mobility Management (EMM) with 6 reviews while Ivanti Neurons for MDM is ranked 5th in Unified Endpoint Management (UEM) with 5 reviews.
+Ivanti Avalanche is ranked 14th in Enterprise Mobility Management (EMM) with 6 reviews while Ivanti Neurons for MDM is ranked 7th in Unified Endpoint Management (UEM) with 5 reviews.
 Ivanti Avalanche is rated 8.8, while Ivanti Neurons for MDM is rated 7.4.
 The top reviewer of Ivanti Avalanche writes "Offers scalability and ability to create granular policies".
-On the other hand, the top reviewer of Ivanti Neurons for MDM writes "Feature-rich, easy to use, and has responsive technical support".
-Ivanti Avalanche is most compared with SOTI MobiControl, Ivanti Endpoint Manager and VMware Workspace ONE, whereas Ivanti Neurons for MDM is most compared with VMware Workspace ONE, Jamf Pro, IBM MaaS360, ManageEngine Endpoint Central and Matrix42 Unified Endpoint Management.
+On the other hand, the top reviewer of Ivanti Neurons for MDM writes "Great customer support which is imperative but lacks language support for non-English speakers".
+Ivanti Avalanche is most compared with SOTI MobiControl, Ivanti Endpoint Manager and VMware Workspace ONE, whereas Ivanti Neurons for MDM is most compared with VMware Workspace ONE, Jamf Pro, ManageEngine Endpoint Central, IBM MaaS360 and Matrix42 Unified Endpoint Management.
 See our Ivanti Avalanche vs. Ivanti Neurons for MDM report.

 We monitor all Enterprise Mobility Management (EMM) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.